-- Now, set the power supply to the appropriate voltage.
-Activate the electric signal, and allow one minute of pre-exposure for the worm to acclimatize to the field, during which time the worm should begin moving towards the cathode.
-When the minute has passed, begin recording.
+- Set the power supply to the appropriate voltage: 4-12 V/cm for L3 stage animals, 4-10 V/cm for L4s, and 2-4 V/cm for young adults.
+Activate the electric signal and allow 1 min of pre-exposure for the worm to acclimatize to the field.
+The worm should begin moving towards the cathode.
+When the minute has passed, use the camera to begin recording.

-When the experiment is finished, remove all the liquid and worms from the channel.
-Rinse the chamber with de-ionized water and leave the device on a hot plate at 125 degrees Celsius to dry.
+- When experiment is finished, remove all liquid (and worms) from the channel, rinse it with dH20, and leave the device on a hot plate at 125 °C to dry.

 - Extract locomotory data from recorded videos manually using NIH ImageJ (http://rsbweb.nih.gov/ij/) or custom MATLAB-based worm tracking software.